Commands / Invoke-sqmRestoreDatabase

 Execution Flow

 START dbatools installed?
 NO throw: Install dbatools YES -SqlInstance provided?
 NO → Default: $env:COMPUTERNAME DB in AlwaysOn AG?
 YES -KeepAlwaysOn set?
 YES ABORT Cannot restore AG DB NO Identify Primary replica Remove DB from AG via Primary Delete DB on each secondary replica NO Active connections or -ForceSingleUser?
-YES SET SINGLE_USER WITH ROLLBACK IMMEDIATE NO -BackupBeforeRestore? (skipped if AG database) YES Full Backup DatabaseName_preRestore_*.bak NO Export-DbaUser → %TEMP% skipped if -NoUserExport RESTORE FILELISTONLY → build FileMapping auto-maps logical names to target paths Restore-DbaDatabase Full → [Diff] → [Log1 … LogN] | last step: RECOVERY (or NORECOVERY if -WithNoRecovery) Import users (from export file) Repair-DbaDbOrphanUser | Remove Windows logins missing from domain Set DB owner = sa (by SID 0x01, regardless of sa rename) -RejoinAvailabilityGroup? only if DB was in AG YES Set Automatic Seeding on secondaries Add-DbaAgDatabase → sync starts NO DONE (MULTI_USER restored, Policy re-enabled)
+YES SET SINGLE_USER WITH ROLLBACK IMMEDIATE NO -BackupBeforeRestore? (same for AG and non-AG) YES Full Backup TargetName_preRestore_*.bak NO Export-DbaUser → %TEMP% skipped if -NoUserExport RESTORE FILELISTONLY → build FileMapping auto-maps logical names to target paths Restore-DbaDatabase Full → [Diff] → [Log1 … LogN] | last step: RECOVERY (or NORECOVERY if -WithNoRecovery) Import users (from export file) Repair-DbaDbOrphanUser | Remove Windows logins missing from domain Set DB owner = sa (by SID 0x01, regardless of sa rename) -NoRejoinAvailabilityGroup set? only relevant if DB was in AG NO Set Automatic Seeding on secondaries Add-DbaAgDatabase → sync starts YES DONE (MULTI_USER restored, Policy re-enabled)

 Examples

-Simple restore — local instance, full backup
+Simple restore, local instance, full backup

 Invoke-sqmRestoreDatabase -BackupFile "D:\Backup\AdventureWorks.bak" -DatabaseName "AdventureWorks"

-AlwaysOn: restore and rejoin AG automatically
+AlwaysOn: restore and rejoin AG automatically (no extra switch needed, rejoin is the default)

 Invoke-sqmRestoreDatabase `